 Proximity to UI

 When it comes to native look and feel, Flutter and Ionic both appear native as far as the user is concerned.
-However, both frameworks use the native UI elements, Flutter and Ionic update the design of UI elements to match the look of platform running on such as Material Design for Android and Cupertino for iOS.
+Flutter and Ionic update the design of UI elements to match the look of the platform running on such as Material Design for Android and Cupertino for iOS.
 Both come with the ability to access platform services and native APIs via a library of pre-built plugins with a set of tools to build custom plugins.

-Ionic offers comparatively easy learning curve due to web technologies while Flutter requires developers learning Dart to build apps.
-Flutter is gradually growing with the support from best developers of Google and the community.
+Ionic offers a comparatively easy learning curve due to web technologies while Flutter requires developers learning Dart to build apps.
+Flutter is gradually growing with the support of the best developers of Google and the community.
 Also, Ionic is used for graphical apps or game development due to wrapper plugins.

 Comparison between Ionic and Flutter gets very close when it comes to app deployment across mobile and desktop.

-When it comes to selecting the technology stack you want to work with, this can influence your decision.
-If you want maximum device flexibility, then Flutter may not be the thing you’re looking for.
+If you are looking for maximum device flexibility, Flutter may not be the thing you’re looking for.

-Several key factors will play a role when you decide to select a framework for your cross-platform app development.
-You need to decipher several factors such as budget, time, application size, platforms, and so on.
+Several key factors such as budget, time, application size, platforms, and so on will play a role when you decide to select a framework for your cross-platform app development.